Bloodshot Records: Sale of Bloodshot

-With the sale of Bloodshot, Dave Hansen, a principal with Exceleration said “Bloodshot is a vitally important part of American music history, a genre-defining label founded on passion and vision, dedicated to bringing a unique set of artists from its musical orbit to the world.”
-Warshaw said, “This passing of the torch ensures that the legacy of nurturing and celebrating unique indie music will live on.”
+With the sale of Bloodshot, Dave Hansen, a principal with Exceleration said "Bloodshot is a vitally important part of American music history, a genre-defining label founded on passion and vision, dedicated to bringing a unique set of artists from its musical orbit to the world."
+Warshaw said, "This passing of the torch ensures that the legacy of nurturing and celebrating unique indie music will live on."

 In early 2023, Bloodshot, under Exceleration, announced that it had signed new contracts with several artists, including three who had previously worked with Bloodshot, and would shortly start releasing new recordings again.
+As of early 2025, the reconstituted Bloodshot Records appears to carry somewhere between eight and eighteen artistic acts, depending on the source.

 Artists

 Some of the early artists who started out on Bloodshot went on to sign with larger major record labels, specifically Old 97's and Ryan Adams.
 Ryan Adams had one of the label's best-selling albums with the 2000 release Heartbreaker, having sold almost 500,000 copies.
 Neko Case had a licensing deal with Bloodshot Records in the United States and Mint Records in Canada before she signed with ANTI-.

 Under Miller and Warshaw, Bloodshot included a diverse roster of artists, including the late Andre Williams, who wrote "Shake a Tail Feather," faced challenges, and then had a career renaissance making records at Bloodshot.
-Bloodshot includes bands and projects by several members of The Mekons, including Jon Langford, Sally Timms, and Rico Bell.
+Bloodshot included bands and projects by several members of The Mekons, including Jon Langford, Sally Timms, and Rico Bell.